27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 View from Vizcaya Museum

 Vizcaya is a National Historic Landmark and was the lavish winter home to a filthy rich bachelor, James Deering.
-Built in 1916, this mansion is set on 28 acres and includes a central courtyard with 34 rooms encompassed around.
+Built in 1916, this mansion is set on 28 acres and includes a central courtyard with 34 rooms surrounding it.

 Outside the museum are lush gardens, French fountains, and whimsical sculptures.